 Upon getting hit by enemy fire, the player loses health and one level of the currently equipped weapon.
 Physically hitting an enemy or an environmental obstacle solely causes health loss.
 Weapon power can be restored by picking up "P" power-ups (for the weapon level), while "S" power-ups boost the score.
 There are also items for 1-UPs and health.
 Additional power-ups picked up past level three will only add to the points total.

 Along with three power-up levels for each of the three modes on each of the three pilots' three Valkyries, Scrambled Valkyrie features an enemy-capture mechanic.
 If the player stops shooting, their fighter will begin to glow.
 Approaching many of the game's enemies while glowing will cause that enemy to fight for the player (presumably because of culture).
-If you attempt to capture a non-capturable enemy, you will lose any enemy you have under your control at that time.
+If the player attempts to capture a non-capturable enemy, they will lose any enemy they have under their control at that time.
 Only one enemy may be captured at a time.